Louie Spicolli: Early career (1988–1995)

 At the age of 17, Mucciolo began training with "Big" Bill Anderson after the two met at a wrestling show held at the Los Angeles Memorial Sports Arena.
 He debuted in 1988 aged 17, working as a jobber for the World Wrestling Federation, using the ring name Louie Spicolli and would continue to use this name in squash matches until March 1995.
-His occasional appearances saw him lose to many of the WWF's top stars, though he did register two victories in 1993, defeating The White Knight (actually his trainer, Bill Anderson) and The Lightning Kid.
+His occasional appearances saw him lose to many of the WWF's top stars, though he did register two victories in 1993, defeating the White Knight (actually his trainer, Bill Anderson) and The Lightning Kid.
 He also picked up a victory on March 13, 1995 over Greg Davis, his last appearance before being repackaged.

-In 1989, he traveled to Tijuana, Mexico with Tim Patterson and his trainer, Bill Anderson, with whom he formed a stable known as "Los Mercenarios Americanos" ("The American Mercenaries").
-They were a trio of masked villains who feuded with Los Villanos (Villano I, Villano III, Villano IV and Villano V).
+In 1989, he traveled to Tijuana in Mexico with Tim Patterson and his trainer, Bill Anderson, with whom he formed a stable known as "Los Mercenarios Americanos" ("The American Mercenaries").
+They were a trio of masked villains who feuded with Los Villanos (Villano I, Villano III, Villano IV, and Villano V).
 The Mercenarios were forced to unmask in July 1991 and then disbanded in 1992.

 Spicolli worked on the independent circuit, appearing with Herb Abrams' Universal Wrestling Federation as "Cutie Pie".
 He traveled to Arizona in 1991, where he won the Interwest Wrestling Federation Heavyweight Championship as "The Zodiac".
 After several appearances in the WWF as an enhancement talent in 1992, Spicolli returned to Mexico as "The Killer Blonde" and made several appearances with Frontier Martial-Arts Wrestling in Japan, before getting fired by Atsushi Onita for throwing a bottle of urine out the bus window.
-In 1994, Spicolli appeared briefly with Smoky Mountain Wrestling, feuding with Chris Candido for the United States Junior Heavyweight Championship.
+In 1994, Spicolli appeared briefly with Smoky Mountain Wrestling, feuding with Chris Candido for the SMW United States Junior Heavyweight Championship.
 He left shortly afterward and joined Asistencia Asesoría y Administración as "Madonna's Boyfriend", one of Los Gringos Locos along with Eddie Guerrero, Konnan, and Art Barr.
 He wrestled in a six-man tag team match at When Worlds Collide on November 6, 1994, which, as of 2016, was the only pay-per-view that AAA has held in the United States.
 This exposure led to Spicolli being offered jobs by many promotions.